sreeduggirala/TxB-Raffle/README.md

 1. ERC-20 and ERC-1155 raffles
 2. Token-gated raffles

-Note: TxB Raffle is initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values.
+Note: the smart contracts are initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values for mainnet deployment.

-Chainlink doesn't support Shardeum (as of February 2023): [SupraOracles Version](https://github.com/sreeduggirala/TxB-Raffle-SO)